albertovth/football_predictor/docs/METHODS.md

 - `data/output/ranking_final.csv`;
 - the dated ranking prior for the next stage.

-The cumulative evidence output is likewise copied to the dated evidence prior for the next stage.
+The evidence aggregate and dated ledger are likewise copied to the next stage's prior files.
 Publication happens only after validation and identical ranking hashes are confirmed.

 ## Completed Stage 3 reference